 You can choose to summit the rock (1.3 miles of steep trails) or walk around the entire rock (5.4 miles).
 Once at the summit, it is the perfect place for a picnic lunch while taking in the 360 views around you.

-If you are hoping to extend your trip in Hill Country, head over to Fredericksburg (less than 20 miles away) to enjoy wine tasting, shopping, and all the small-town vibes.
+If you hope to extend your trip to Hill Country, head over to Fredericksburg (less than 20 miles away) to enjoy wine tasting, shopping, and all the small-town vibes.